electron/unreleased/README.md

 3. Reporting pull requests which need to be manually backported to a particular release line.
 4. Perform a pre-release audit combining actions 2 and 3.

-An unreleased commit audit is triggered automatically via cron job on Monday mornings at 9AM PST for all supported release branches of Electron.
+An unreleased commit audit is triggered automatically via cron job on Monday mornings at 9AM PST for all supported release branches of your repository.

+### Setup

+This tool will default to setting the organization and repository name to [`electron/electron`](https://github.com/electron/electron), but you can set your own by setting `ORGANIZATION_NAME` and `REPO_NAME` as environment variables.

+You can also set the number of currently supported release lines with the `NUM_SUPPORTED_VERSIONS` env var.

 ### Check Unreleased